 14.8 - Should the start of the race require the use of a wet-weather tire compound, Article 14.4 will not be enforced.
 However, Article 14.4 will still be enforced on drivers that decide to start the race on a dry-weather compound.

 14.9 - Should there be wet weather requiring the use of a wet-weather tire compound at any point during the race, Article 14.5 will not be enforced.

-14.10 - Drivers who advance to the final qualifying session (Q2) setting their fastest timed laps in the first qualifying session (Q1) using wet-weather tires will not be subject to Article 14.4.
+14.10 - Drivers that finish in the top 10 of the qualifying session (Q) setting their fastest timed lap using wet-weather tires will not be subject to Article 14.4.

 14.11 - The race is considered to have started once the lights signal the start as indicated in Article 22.7.
 Any tire change performed during the formation lap or while the count-down timer has not elapsed, will not be considered towards Article 14.5.

 15.1 - Drivers are strictly forbidden to drive their car in the opposite direction to the race unless this is absolutely necessary in order to move the car from a dangerous position.

 15.2 - Drivers must make every reasonable effort to use the track at all times and may not deliberately leave the track without a justifiable reason.

 Drivers will be judged to have left the track if no part of the car remains in contact with it and, for the avoidance of doubt, any white or yellow lines defining the track edges are considered to be part of the track but the curbs are not.
 Exceptions to track limits may be made on a track-by-track basis and announced by the SRH Management on the Forum.